 Students who are receiving one of the out-of-state scholarships that reduces the tuition will still be assessed nonresident tuition since they are not a resident of Indiana or one of the reciprocity counties in Kentucky.
 Instead, the scholarship will appear as financial aid on your awards, billing statement, and current activity in TouchNet.

 Will my tuition adjust if I add or drop classes?

-The Registrar’s Office publishes the add/drop schedulefor each term.
+The Registrar’s Office publishes the add/drop schedule for each term.
 During the refund period, students may receive a tuition credit that is prorated based on the date of the drop.
 Students who add and drop the same number of credit hours at the same time will not see an adjustment on their account.
-However, if the student drops a class during the refund period and then later adds a class, will be assessed he full tuition amount.
+However, if the student drops a class during the refund period and then later adds a class, they will be assessed the full tuition amount.